• Skip to primary navigation

 • Line two baking sheets with parchment paper, then set aside.

-• In a small saucepan, butter, combine cocoa powder, sugar, and milk over low heat until it melts.
+• In a small saucepan combine, butter, cocoa powder, sugar, and milk over low heat until it melts.

 • After that, turn off the heat and stir in the vanilla extract and peanut butter.